SYalouz/QuantNBody/docs/source/Tuto_FIRST_STEP.rst

 -------------------------------------------------------------------

-In this final part of the tutorial we will use the previously built :code:a_dagger_a variable to implement a fermi-Hubbard molecule.
+In this final part of the tutorial we will use the previously built :code:`a_dagger_a` variable to implement a fermi-Hubbard molecule.
 In the local site basis, the model Hamiltonian is usually expressed such that:

 .. math::